 08. Poison centre notification portal feasibility study

 The legal obligations relating to the submission of information to the appointed bodies are laid down in Article 45(4) of Regulation 1272/2008 ('CLP Regulation').
 Currently, requirements differ largely between EU countries, and create an unnecessary burden for companies selling their products in several or all EU countries.

 For this reason, the Commission was mandated to assess the possibility of harmonising the information provided to poison centres.
 This review (302 kB) was carried out in consultation with stakeholders and with the support of the European Association of Poison Centres and Clinical Toxicology (EAPCCT).
 It concluded that the Commission shall make a proposal to harmonise data formats.

 Preparatory documents to discuss the scope and content of the proposal were held in the REACH and CLP expert group ('CARACAL').
 Documents from the CARACAL meetings (14, 16 and 18) are publicly available on the CircaBC platform (no registration or login required) under the group 'CARACAL documents'.
 Click here for direct access and consult the Library.
-The proposal to harmonise formats for the submission of data to poison centres is expected to be adopted in the first half of 2016.

 A Commission study estimates the positive and negative impacts of a harmonised notification system of data to be transmitted to poison centres in accordance with Article 45 of the CLP Regulation.
 The elimination of different requirements between EU countries is expected to create net savings of EUR 550 million for companies, and at the same time improve the speed and quality of emergency responses (inter alia through the creation of a Unique Formula Identifier, allowing faster identification of hazardous mixtures).